 Japanese clinics are divided by their specialties (See Japanese Clinics for details) and patients visit a particular specialist clinic depending on their symptoms.

 With pediatricians, this is not necessary.
 Your pediatrician can treat most concerns your child might have.
-Your pediatrician will refer you to a specialist if necessary.
+If necessary your pediatrician will refer you to a specialist.

 Soon after the birth of your baby, it is recommended to find a local pediatrician who can regularly provide care for your infant.